 Congratulations on your acceptance as a non-degree student to Montclair State University!
 We want you to have an easy transition to Montclair State and we hope this checklist will help as you prepare to arrive on campus.

 Please read the checklist carefully and follow all the necessary steps.

-The Office of International Engagement at Montclair State University is available to assist you through every stage of the journey from nomination to completing your semester or year here on campus.
+The International Admissions and Student Services team at Montclair State University is available to assist you through every stage of the journey from nomination to completing your semester or year here on campus.

 Your Campus-Wide ID (CWID) and NetID are your keys to becoming a Montclair State student.

 They were assigned to you when you were accepted to the University.
 You will find your CWID and NetID in your acceptance letter.

 Your NetID is your Montclair State email account login ID and your ID for other web-based University systems (NEST).
 You can establish (claim) your NetID on the NetID Website.

 Your Incoming Program Portal contains useful information that you will want to read through.